Everyone has labels assigned to them. I was “the smart kid” growing up; I got straight-A’s without much effort.

 I started studying psychology and philosophy to find out what makes life truly meaningful.

-I realized the responsibility lay with me to unknow all the crappy beliefs I’d internalized over the years.
+I realized the responsibility lay with me to unknow all the false beliefs I’d internalized over the years.
 I shed my belief that my value lay in being intelligent and appearing competent at everything — that I had to “know it all”.
 This helped me reduce my perfectionism and chronic procrastination.
 My shyness and social anxiety also resolved itself.
 I learned to embrace a growth mindset to everything about myself and about life.

 All of this deep inner-work combined to give me a rock-solid sense of self-worth and fulfillment — one that is not dependent on any kind of external validation.
 I am now happier and healthier than I ever imagined being.